Val Ackerman: Career

 Ackerman played professional basketball in France for one season.
 In 1988, she was hired as a staff attorney for the National Basketball Association and later served as special assistant to NBA Commissioner David Stern, before being promoted to vice-president of business affairs, prior to her appointment to head the WNBA in 1996.

-In 1989, Ackerman was one of the NBA's first appointees to the board of directors of USA Basketball — the organization responsible for the selection and training of the teams that represent the United States in international tournaments, including both the World Cup and the Olympics.
+In 1989, she was one of the NBA's first appointees to the board of directors of USA Basketball — the organization responsible for the selection and training of the teams that represent the United States in international tournaments, including both the World Cup and the Olympics.
 In that capacity, she acted as a liaison between the NBA and USA Basketball regarding the 1992 Olympics, 1994 World Championships and 1996 Olympics.
 From 1995 to 1996, she was a driving force behind the creation of the USA Basketball Women's National Team program that culminated with a 60–0 record and the gold medal at the 1996 Atlanta Olympics.

-On August 7, 1996, Ackerman was named president of the WNBA.
-Over the course of her historic eight-year term, Ackerman would become the first woman ever to successfully launch and operate a women's team sports league.
+On August 7, 1996, she was named president of the WNBA.
+Over the course of her historic eight-year term, she would become the first woman ever to successfully launch and operate a women's team sports league.
 On February 1, 2005 she stepped down, and Donna Orender was named as her successor; Laurel Richie succeeded Orender in 2011.
 In April 2005, Ackerman was named to Sports Business Journals list of "the 20 Most Influential Women in Sports Business."

 In May 2005, she became the first female president of USA Basketball for the 2005–2008 term, succeeding Tom Jernstedt from the NCAA, who served from 2000 to 2004.
 During her term, she oversaw a restructuring of the USA Basketball Board of Directors, and gold medal performances by the men's and women's basketball teams at the Beijing Olympics.